rmarting/rmarting.github.io/_posts/2021-03-05-a-year-working-from-home.md

 of the key points for me was to have the opportunity to work remotely for customers and other teams.
 It was something that I was looking for many times and Red Hat was the first company that allowed me completely.

-It is true that working in Consulting, travelling is a hot topic ...
+It is true that working in Consulting, traveling is a hot topic ...
 [here :bird:](https://twitter.com/jromanmartin/status/1035834830536228865) you have a point of view of that (of course, it is not updated, the list is now longer).